Important Information

 “Saribung Peak Climbing is a beautiful trip which offers variations of Culture and nature above four thousand meters of Manang and Mustang.”

 Saribung Peak is an eye-catching trekking peak which is located in eastern remote parts of the Mustang region of Holy Damodar Kunda Lake, en route to Nar and Phu valley in Manang.
 Since 2006 Nepal Government had opened this treasure for international tourists.
 It is indeed challenging with beaten track and difficult pass but worth for expedition.
 This remarkable expedition will cover Both Mustang and Manang District starting from Jomsom and ending at Besisahar.
-Saribung expedition offers you jaw-dropping scenery, centuries-old Tibetan Cultures, Religions, and experience a wide variety of the landscape.
+Saribung expedition offers you jaw-dropping scenery, centuries-old Tibetan Cultures, and Religions, and experience a wide variety of the landscape.

 Highlights of Saribung Peak Climbing: